-I met up with my best mate again today and we went bowling again, getting in 6 games in about one and a half hours.
+I met up with my best mate in Exeter again today and we went bowling again, getting in 6 games in about one and a half hours.
 He won 3, I won 2 and we drew once.
 Tomorrow night I’m meeting up with him and some of my other college friends as they’ve invited me to go along to a restaurant with them (pizzas being their specialty…. mmmm…..) to celebrate the end of the academic year.
 So I’ll be staying with them overnight.

 Wednesday July 3, 2002

-The pizzas last night, at a restaurant called On The Waterfront, were wonderful as usual.
+The pizzas last night, at an Exeter restaurant called On The Waterfront, were wonderful as usual.
 We ordered 4 different 16-inch pizzas, which were cut into 8 equal slices each, giving 32 slices between the 6 of us.
 We only ended up leaving 4 slices, which is pretty good!
 Ok, so we spent quite a bit as a result, but it doesn’t matter.
 It was a great night out.